Punio24510/Random-Umbrella/README.md

-# Random-Umbrella
+# How does Random-Umbrella work?
-Opens a random picture in the directory.
+It is pretty much a program that just opens a random photo but included with some umbrella photos included